OGC Nice: History

 In July 1930, the National Council of the French Football Federation voted 128–20 in support of professionalism in French football.
 Nice, along with most clubs from southern France, were among the first clubs to adopt the new statute and subsequently became professional and were founding members of the new league.
 In the league's inaugural season, Nice finished seventh in its group.
 In the following season, Nice finished 13th and were relegated from the league.
 The club did not play league football in the ensuing season and returned to French football in 1936 playing in Division 2.
 Nice spent the next three years playing in the second division.
 In 1939, professional football in France was abolished due to World War II.
 Nonetheless, Nice continued to play league football under amateur status with the club participating in the Ligue du Sud-Est in 1939 and the Ligue du Sud in the following seasons.

-After World War II, Nice returned to professional status and were inserted back into the second division.
+After World War II, Nice returned to professional status and was inserted back into the second division.
 The club achieved promotion back to the first division for the 1948–49 season under the leadership of the Austrian manager Anton Marek.
 After two seasons of finishing in the top ten, Nice, now led by manager Jean Lardi, achieved its first-ever honour by winning the league title in the 1950–51 season.
 Led by French internationals Marcel Domingo, Antoine Bonifaci, Abdelaziz Ben Tifour, and Jean Courteaux, as well as the Argentine duo of Pancho Gonzales and Luis Carniglia and the Swede Pär Bengtsson, Nice won the league despite finishing equal on points with Lille.
 Nice was declared champions due to having more wins (18) than Lille (17).
 In the following season, under new manager Numa Andoire, Nice won the double after winning both the league and the Coupe de France.
 In the league, the club defended its title by holding off both Bordeaux and Lille.
 In the Coupe de France final, Nice faced Bordeaux and defeated the Aquitaine club 5–3 courtesy of goals from five different players.